Quincy residents rattled by rash of brazen break-ins

 “I looked out the window and he was right on the roof,” she said, “right next to me.”

-Another Quincy resident said the burglaries have them looking over their should for the first time.
+Another Quincy resident said the burglaries have them looking over their shoulder for the first time.

 “In this neighborhood, 22, years, never thought about security,” they said.
 “You know, leaving our doors open.
 Not anymore.”